WHAT ARE YOUR CHILD’S RIGHTS WHEN QUESTIONED BY POLICE?

 (Besides Skokie, Matt Keenan also serves the communities of Arlington Heights, Chicago, Deerfield, Des Plaines, Evanston, Glenview, Morton Grove, Mount Prospect, Niles, Northbrook, Park Ridge, Rolling Meadows, Wilmette and Winnetka.)

-If you have been charged with cyberstalking, contact an experienced criminal law attorney immediately.
-An attorney can review your case for its possible defense.
-As with most crimes, the state must prove you guilty of all the elements of the offense beyond a reasonable doubt.
-Can the state prove your use of the tracking software was surreptitious?
-Even if the evidence against you is overwhelming, an attorney who is respected in the court house may be able to negotiate a more favorable plea agreement than you could on your own.
+If you are charged with a criminal offense, contact an experienced criminal law attorney immediately.
+An attorney can evaluate your case for its best possible defense.
+If officers lacked probable cause to arrest you or failed to read your Miranda warnings, an attorney may petition the court to dismiss the evidence against you.
+Even if officers acted legally and the evidence against you is overwhelming, an attorney who is respected in the courthouse may be able to negotiate a more favorable plea agreement than you could on your own.

 If you have questions about this or another related Illinois criminal or traffic matter, please contact Matt Keenan at 847-568-0160 or email matt@mattkeenanlaw.com.